What's New in Ozone

 DELETED,UNHEALTHY, orINVALID

-The command generates a JSON file containing details on keys, blocks, and replicas, along with a pass/fail status for each check.
-It supports the following options:--all-results: Displays all verification outcomes-o: Specifies the output file path--container-cache-size: A new option that sets the number of containers stored in the in-memory cache for the--container-statecheck.The default value is 1 million containers (approximately 43MB of memory).
-The value must be greater than zero; otherwise, the system uses the 1 million default.
+The command generates a JSON file containing details on keys, blocks, and replicas, along with a pass or fail status for each check.
+It supports the following options:--all-results: Displays all verification outcomes-o: Specifies the output file path--container-cache-size: Sets the number of containers stored in the in-memory cache for the--container-statecheck.The default value is 1 million containers (approximately 43MB of memory).
+The value must be greater than zero, otherwise, the system uses the 1 million default.

 - Containers: